PROS AND CONS OF PROTEIN POWDER IN DIET: IS IT REALLY NECESSARY?

 What is Protein Powder?

 It is a dietary supplement made from protein extracted from animal and plant sources in powdered form.
-Protein powder is often used in preparing protein shakes.
+Protein powder is often used to prepare protein shakes.
 Fitness gurus and athletes mostly take it to help build their muscles and improve their overall performance as they exercise or carry out sports activities.
 Others consume it to meet their daily protein needs, recover faster from an injury or post-surgery, and either gain or lose weight.

 Types of Protein Powders

 Protein powders come in so many varieties that it can be overwhelming when deciding to get one.
-As mentioned earlier, generally, protein powders are extracted from both plant and animal sources which is what makes up the types described below:
+As mentioned earlier, generally, protein powders are extracted from both plant and animal sources, which is what makes up the types described below:

-Animal-based Protein
+Animal-Based Protein

 This is also known as whey protein powder.
 The most common of this kind is made from 20% of the proteins found in cow's milk.
 It has a high content of leucine, an essential amino acid, and is also easily digestible.
 Another variant constitutes up to 80% of cow’s milk protein and is rich in casein.
 Other kinds of whey protein are made from eggs as well as collagen.

-Plant-based Protein
+Plant-Based Protein

 The growing number of vegetarians and those allergic to dairy products led to the development of this type of protein powder.
 Plant-based protein powders are made from protein sources such as peas, soy, algae, hemp, and pumpkin seeds.